garylirocks/quickrefs/azure-networking-load-balancing.markdown

   - But all backend pools can only contain instances from **a single vNet**
 - Two configuration types:
   - NIC (recommended):
-    - VM or VMSS NICs in a vNet (only this type showing up in the Portal, VM -> Networking -> Load balancing)
+    - VM or VMSS NICs in a vNet
+    - Reflected on each backend pool instance (eg. VM -> Networking -> Load balancing)
   - IP address
-    - any resource IPs in a vNet
+    - any resource IPs in a vNet, not reflected on the end of backend pool instance
 - A single IP could be in multiple pools

 ### Traffic flows

-- External LB:
-  - Return traffic does not pass through LB ?
-- Internal LB:
+LB does traffic mapping, doesn't terminate the flow

+- Incoming: destination IP/port changed to one of the backend instance's
-  - Only the first incoming traffic goes via LB ?
+- Return: source IP/port changed to the LB frontend IP/port

 ### Rules